2 bed Terraced SOLD STC

 Our Seller Says…

-Awaiting updated EPC.
-According to the Bristol City Council website, the property has 'Very Good' solar power potential.
+Awaiting updated energy performance certificate.
+According to the Bristol City Council website, the property has 'Very Good' solar power potential